KuskIV/ml_exam_notes/notes/12 - GNN.md

 4. Repeat step 3. until convergence.

 A limitation of the shallow embedding is that they are inherently transductive, the embeddings depends on the specific training graph, and new nodes would not have id's/interpretation in that setting.
+Usable for Link prediction given this reconstruction loss above.
 More advanced forms of reconstruction loss are given in the litterate [hamilton]

-Function
+**Functional Embedding**
+- We can use for Link prediction or Node Classification.
+- Given: one or several graphs
+- Learn a function $f: (V,E,A_t,Y), i \in V \rightarrow \textbf{z}_i $ maps nodes in a graph to a vector embedding.
+- Optimization in the space of parameters (weights) W defining the function.
+- Minimize a task specific loss function (node/edge/graph classification error)
+- Examples: graph kernels, GNNs
+- works in inductive setting, hence also for transductive setting.